oatlog/oatlog/doc/report/main.typ

 // #TODO[Matti: Most importantly, what does it mean that something runs “in almost O(1)”?
 O(1) is a well-defined class of functions, so the function describing the running time either is or is not in O(1), it cannot “almost” be there (then it is not!); when using the big-O notation, please bear in mind that the statements actually do have a well-defined meaning and one cannot just informally throw it at things]
 Union-find is a data structure that maintains disjoint such that unifying sets and checking if elements belong to the same set is efficient @unionfindoriginal.
 When used in an e-graph, they store e-classes.
-Union-find with path compression is $O(n * alpha (n, n))$ #footnote[where $alpha$ is the inverse of the Ackermann's function.
+Union-find with path compression is $O(n * alpha (n))$ #footnote[where $alpha$ is the inverse of the Ackermann's function.
 Inverse Ackermann's function grows so slowly that it can be considered constant for practical inputs @o1-union-find.] @fastunionfind.
 An example implementation is shown in @union-find-path-compression.

 #figure(